 Living and Investing in South America

-Investment opportunities, relocation opportunities, quality of life, real estate values: These things are greater in Latin America as a whole, especially in the Southern Cone area of South America–more so than it is in any other section of the world.
+Are you an entrepreneur looking for investment opportunities, relocation opportunities, quality of life, real estate values: These things are greater in Latin America as a whole, especially in the Southern Cone area of South America–more so than it is in any other section of the world.
 In terms of expat-relocation lifestyle, there isn’t any other place where the opportunities are so tremendously exciting for expatriate living.
 In terms of real estate, on a investment value basis there is no other area of the world that compares.
 There’s more agricultural land in Argentina than all of Europe.
 South America has every mineral, every weather pattern… Then there’s Brazil, Chile, and don’t forget Ecuador with its great beachfront & serene mountains.
 All of these, plus a score of other nations are great expat destinations.
 South America covers a land mass of seven million square miles and encompasses 13 distinct nations; there is something there for everyone.Living and Investing in South America.
 Here’s a sampling of what South America has to offer:

 Argentina has a total area of 1,073,115 square miles.
 This is an area greater than Italy, Switzerland, France, Germany, Spain, Portugal, Belgium, and the Netherlands combined.
 Argentina has a population of around 34 million, while tiny (and very crowded) Italy alone has a population of almost double that figure.
 If we overlaid Argentina on Western Europe and compared agriculture potential, and existing mineral resources, Argentina would come away the winner.
 In terms of environmental diversity, Argentina is again a strong and unpolluted contender; having an alps area that compares with the Swiss Alps, a Pampas that is incomparable, an Arctic region, a desert region, and a 3,000 mile coast line.
 But it is in the area of agriculture (arable land) and in water resources where Argentina really shines.
 As commodities, foodstuffs, & water become increasingly scarce, they become more crucial in our decision making.
 Relocating to a nation like Argentina makes very good sense.